-China’s statistics seems to be more appealing everyday: the country now has 642 million Internet users, amongst which 360 million are online buyers.
-And the latter are more and more interested in foreign products, as these items are now available to consumers through cross-border distribution channels.
-If you wish your brand to integrate the Chinese market, here are a few pointers on how to make the most out of this cross-border development.
+China’s statistics seem to be more appealing every day: the country now has 642 million Internet users, amongst which 360 million are online buyers.
+And the latter is more and more interested in foreign products, as these items are now available to consumers through cross-border distribution channels.
+If you wish your brand to integrate into the Chinese market, here are a few pointers on how to make the most out of this cross-border development.

 Choose the suitable cross-border channel

 The Chinese clientele can purchase foreign products … on foreign e-commerce platforms.
 These usually have their limits regarding Chinese consumers, since they do not all offer payment and logistics solutions that are suitable to them.

 However, those who really want to appeal to this target will make extra efforts: have a Mandarin version of their website, use payment methods that Chinese consumers can use, and propose an advanced delivery system.
 These services can be expensive for small players: finding partners to deal with this matter is essential.

 Daigou services are widely used.
 These are like personal buyers: they will buy the product you are looking for directly in a country where prices are lower than in China and will send them to you afterward.